riscv-collab/riscv-openocd/testsuite/README.md

 ```
 # Prerequisites :
+# 1. DejaGnu 1.6.3 should be available in your path.
+#   NOTE: at the moment of writing Linux distributives provided older version
+#         of the tool.
+So one had to install dejagnu 1.6.3 from sources.
-# 1. make sure that you have riscv64-unknown-elf-gcc in your PATH.
+# 2. make sure that you have riscv64-unknown-elf-gcc toolchain.
-# 2. set `OPENOCD_ROOT` environment variable to openocd installation path.
+# 3. gnu GDB debugger capable to communicate with RISCV targets.
-# 3. Optional.
-To run tests on a simulator make sure that spike is in your PATH.
+# 4. Optional.
+To run tests on a simulator make sure that you have spike
+# 5. "local init" file is created.
+The format of the file described below.

 # WARNING: consider running tests in a separate directory since most likely
 #          you don't want your files to be accidentally overwritten.

 DEJAGNU=<PATH_TO_SITE_EXP> \
-  runtest --tool ocd --srcdir <TESTSUITE_DIR> \
+  runtest --tool ocd \
+  --local_init <PATH_TO_LOCAL_INIT> \
+  --srcdir <TESTSUITE_DIR> \
   --target_board <board_name>

+# <PATH_TO_LOCAL_INIT> - path to file that contains information about where to
+#                        find gcc, openocd, and (optionally) spike simulator.
 # <PATH_TO_SITE_EXP> - path to site.exp conifiguration file, found at
-($SRCDIR/site.exp).
+#                     ($SRCDIR/site.exp).
 # <TESTSUITE_DIR> - path to the `$SRCDIR/testsuite` directory.
 # <board_name> - name of the board.
 For example "spike_dmp6a0_64".
 # runtest - this program is part of dejagnu distribution.